Transition exhibitors

 Choice Care Group

-Choice Care is a specialist provider for people with learning disabilities, autism, mental health conditions and complex needs.
+Choice Care is a specialist provider for autistic people and those with learning disabilities, mental health conditions and complex needs.
 They offer expertise across a range of specialisms, including support for people with behaviours that challenge.
 They are at the forefront of national best practice, with an outstanding reputation and consistently high CQC ratings.

 Consensus Support Services

-Consensus support individuals with learning disabilities, autism, and complex needs.
-With almost 100 services across the country – both supported living and residential – they cover Scotland, Wales, The South Coast, West and South London, the Home Counties, East Anglia, and the Midlands.
-Consensus also have a number of services specialising in supporting those with Prader-Willi Syndrome.
+Consensus support autistic people and those with learning disabilities and complex needs.
+With almost 100 services across the country – both supported living and residential – they cover Scotland, Wales, the South Coast, West and South London, the Home Counties, East Anglia, and the Midlands.
+Consensus also has a number of services specialising in supporting those with Prader-Willi Syndrome.

 Cream Care